Portfolio Analysis- 7 Methods And Techniques For Product Position

 The matrix focuses on development and growth, but firms in declining positions can scale down their work in existing products and markets.

-Introduced by H Igor Ansoff, it explains risks inheritance in the development of the business.
+Introduced by H Igor Ansoff, it explains the risks of inheritance in the development of the business.

 Ansoff’s Product-Market Growth Matrix